Rerelekeke/CanonLightRemote/README.md

 It allows auto repairing.

 - Remote Pairing Mode emulating the BR-E1 Bluetooth Remote behavior for those who don't have the luck to have a Canon Camera with    Bluetooth Smartphone Pairing Mode Available.
-Unfortunatelly, each time you shutdown you camera, you have to relaunch synchronization on it to get connection.
+Unfortunatelly, each time you shutdown your camera, you have to restart synchronization on it to get paired.

+Parameters :
+ - enable/disable Volume Button action (enable by default)
+ - enable/disable headset Button action (enable by default)
+ - enable/disable warning vibration for connection and disconnection (enable by default)
+ - reset device memorization to abort auto-connect to memorized device

 ## Available on Google Play Store